Quick Answer

 Keep formation records, EIN documentation, registered-agent details, monthly statements, year-end ledger exports, and the full owner transaction register in one filing folder.

 If your preparer raises a Form 5472 package, ask for written dependencies and companion filings they require, including any pro-forma item they require.
 Also ask who signs, and which transaction categories they want tracked.
-In your compliance calendar, keep placeholders until verified:
+In your compliance calendar, track these unresolved items until your preparer confirms them:

 Keep one standing rule in your operating checklist: if your US operating facts change, reassess immediately and update your advice file before continuing expansion.